jockbert/monkey_test/DOCUMENTATION.md

 * *composability for complex test examples* - Basic type generators and shrinkers are provided out of the box.
-  User should also be able to genereate and shrink more complex types, by composing together more primitive generators and shrinkers into more complex ones.
+  User should also be able to generate and shrink more complex types, by composing together more primitive generators and shrinkers into more complex ones.
-  The main inspiration here is the Scala library ScalaCheck [(homepage)](https://scalacheck.org/), which is fenomenal in this aspect, having the power to for example easily generate and shrink recursive data structures, by using composition.
+  The main inspiration here is the Scala library ScalaCheck [(homepage)](https://scalacheck.org/), which is phenomenal in this aspect, having the power to for example easily generate and shrink recursive data structures, by using composition.

 * *minimize macro magic* - In order to keep the tool simple, just avoid macros if same developer experience can be provided using normal Rust code.
-  Macros-use is an complex escape hatch only to be used when normal syntax is insufficient.
+  Macro-use is a complex escape hatch only to be used when normal syntax is insufficient.